TireDiscounters/td-omni-lib-ldap-login/README.md

 ### A quick look to exposed modules

-Ldap-login exposes the following components:
+td-omni-lib-ldap-login exposes the following components:

 ```javascript
 const {